The Comedy School presents

 Not sure whether to get involved?
 Taster sessions are provided before Terms One and Two so you can find out whether the course is for you!

-Participants for the pilot course must be veteran service users of Veterans Mental Health Services (Op COURAGE), London and willing to take part in the NHS study.
+Participants for the pilot course must be veterans who have previously experienced mental health difficulties and willing to take part in the NHS study.
 Places are limited and all applicants are requested to provide a brief explanation of why they would like to take part in the course.
 After submitting your registration form expect a call within 2/3 days from a friendly veteran.

 [For the pilot course, the minimum age for participation is 18.]